urgdog/urg.systems/thonks/googledocs.md

 5. Hit **Apply**.

 ## Make It Stick:
-- Open the style dropdown, scroll to the bottom.
+- Open the style dropdown (left of font dropdown), scroll to the bottom.
 - Click `Options > Save as my default styles`.

 This now applies to all _your_ new docs.

 ## Caveats:
-- This won't affect shared docs you didn't create (prolly obvious but just sayin'.)
+- Won't affect shared docs you didn't create (prolly obvious but just sayin'.)
 - Pasting in styled text from someone else's Docs dumpster fire may "pollute" your now superior, clean, and controllable styles.
 - Use `CTRL+SHIFT+V` to paste as plain text to keep your stuff clean to avoid that.